“If I can make it there, I’ll make it anywhere!”

 So be aware of that and consider when you look for an apartment.

 Generally, I know from experience that you can make it happen with the money you have available after your fixed costs.
-If you work in NYC, your salary will automatically be higher.
+If you work in NYC, your salary will automatically be higher to compensate for the high cost of living.

 If you are a freelancer, you should consider that your income and the cost of living might have a mismatch.
 Your freelance income from Europe e.g., might not get you that far in NYC.